zchee/kubernetes-docs/docs/admin/kube-proxy.md

 The Kubernetes network proxy runs on each node.
-This reflects services as defined in the Kubernetes API on each node and can do simple TCP and UDP stream forwarding or round robin TCP and UDP forwarding across a set of backends.
+This reflects services as defined in the Kubernetes API on each node and can do simple TCP, UDP, and SCTP stream forwarding or round robin TCP, UDP, and SCTP forwarding across a set of backends.
 Service cluster IPs and ports are currently found through Docker-links-compatible environment variables specifying ports opened by the service proxy.
 There is an optional addon that provides cluster DNS for these cluster IPs.
 The user must create a service